|Nutritional Guidelines (per serving)|

 This is a classic American preparation for meatballs, but the history of meatballs goes back at least 2,000 years.
 Both the ancient Chinese and ancient Romans had recorded recipes for meatballs in their archives.

-Nearly every culture across the globe has a variation of meatballs as a regional food.
+Nearly every culture across the globe has a variation of meatballs as regional food.
 Although many have tried Swedish meatballs in the U.S., kofta in the Middle East and South Asia and albondigas in the Spanish-speaking world are perhaps even more pervasive throughout the world.

 - 1 pound lean ground beef